Per Ardua ad Astra

 In combat, the Tornado F.3 saw use over Iraq and the former Yugoslavia.

-This is a link to a brief summary of the F.3 in the context of its RAF service:
+This is a link to a brief summary of the F.3 in RAF service.

 Mr. Gledhill Served in the Royal Air Force as a navigator in both the McDonnell Douglas Phantom and the Tornado ADV variants that came after it.
 He was one of the first navigators trained on the Tornado F.2 and spent significant time as an instructor navigator on the F.3 as well as doing tours as a navigator in front line Tornado squadrons.